oscarscfrederiksen/oscarscfrederiksen/README.md

 I'm currently developing my backend knowledge - Typescript and GraphQL are the way to go!

 ## 💬 Talk to me about...

-ANYTHING!
-I love an intelligent conversation about nearly every topic!
-I would love to discuss politics, computers, programming, science - anything!
-And well if you're looking to get a project, business, startup, whatever it may be chances are I'd love to collaborate and be a partner.
+If you're looking to get a project, business, startup, whatever it may be chances are I'd love to collaborate and be a partner.
 For that you would need to know:

 ## 📫  How to reach me

-I'm soon to be setting up social media accounts, will post them when they're ready!
-But for now email me, any time of the day, at: me@oscarscfrederiksen.com
+For now email me, any time of the day, at: me@oscarscfrederiksen.com

 # Stay Awesome!